 While it’s difficult if not impossible to prove, biologists believe that from a single whiff of urine, deer may be able to determine multiple things about the deer that deposited it, including sex, age, status and possibly even the individual’s identity.

-The whitetail’s acute sense of smell is a strong defensive weapon but it can sometimes be used against them.
+The whitetail’s acute sense of smell is a strong defense weapon but it can sometimes be used against them.

-The first step is reducing our own human odor, and notice I say “reducing” rather than eliminating because the latter may be virtually impossible.
+The first step is reducing our own human odor, and notice I say “reducing” rather than scent-free because the latter may be virtually impossible.
 Just as deer can quickly and easily recognize foreign or unnatural sounds, they can pick out foreign odors.
-And because they’re sense of smell is far greater than their hearing, they do a much better job at it.
-There are myriad of formulations and solutions on the market to reduce or mask human odor.
-It’s up to you, the consumer to decide what works best for you.
+And because their sense of smell is far greater than their hearing, they do a much better job at it.
+There are a myriad of formulations and solutions on the market to reduce or mask human odor.
+It’s up to you — the consumer — to decide what scent control works best for you.

 The white-tailed deer really is a marvel of natural selection, with senses keenly adapted to avoiding danger.
-If you expect to defeat them you must first know what they are and just how well they work.
+When you have several deer in front of you, the odds of being detected are that much greater.
+If you expect to defeat them, you must first know what senses they use to detect you and just how well they work.
 Next, you can take steps to overcome them, by minimizing your presence in their environment.
-More often than not they still somehow pick us out.
-But if you’re meticulous and conscientious in how you go about it, you can increase the probability that things will work in your favor.
+More often than not, they still somehow pick us out.